2020 Los Angeles County Board of Supervisors election

 The 2020 Los Angeles County Board of Supervisors elections took place on March 3, 2020, with runoff elections held on November 3, 2020, to elect members of the Los Angeles County Board of Supervisors.
 Three of the five seats on the board were up for election.

 With the election of Holly Mitchell in the second district, the board of supervisors consisted entirely of women for the first time in history.

-Municipal elections in California are officially nonpartisan; candidates' party affiliations do not appear on the ballot.
+Municipal elections in California are officially nonpartisan.
+The candidates' party affiliations do not appear on the ballot.

 District 2

 The second supervisorial district is the smallest of the five, comprising mostly parts of the South Los Angeles and South Bay areas.
 It contains the cities of Inglewood, Compton, Carson, and Hawthorne.
 Incumbent supervisor Mark Ridley-Thomas was term-limited and could not seek re-election.